blurrycontour/zuul-gerrit/doc/source/zuul.rst

     The pattern for '/COMMIT_MSG' is always matched on and does not have to be included.

+    Skip-if directives are ignored for merge commits due to the lack of reliability of the file list returned by Gerrit for such commits.

 **voting (optional)**
   Boolean value (``true`` or ``false``) that indicates whatever a job is voting or not.
 Default: ``true``.